streetwriters/notesnook/docs/help/contents/mobile-integration/home-screen-widgets.md

 The `{{note}}` widget — `Add a note to home screen` in the widget picker — pins one specific note to your home screen and shows its title and headline.
 It updates whenever you edit the note.

-1. Long press on the home screen and open the widget picker.
+1. Long press the home screen and open the widget picker.
 2. Drag the Notesnook `{{note}}` widget onto your home screen.
 3. The `Select a note` screen opens — pick the note you want on the widget.
 4. Tap the widget to open that note in the app.